braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_setup.md

 # LINE setup

-> This article covers how to set up the LINE channel in Braze.
+> This article covers how to set up the LINE channel in Braze and is part of the LINE beta collection.
+[Return to main page](https://www.braze.com/docs/line/).

 LINE access is only available in select Braze packages.
 Contact your customer success manager or account manager to get started.